netherby/bakewrangler-doc/prefs.rst

       a bake process starts, displaying the text file (which is continually updated).
       The size and location of the window will match the Bake Node Editor from which the bake was started.
-The intention is to allow you to create your own work space with the text file already open and so disable this popup.
+The intention is to allow you to create your own work space with the text file already open and so disable this pop-up.

-    * *Auto Close Text Window*: Will close the above popup automatically when a bake completes sucessfully.
+    * *Auto Close Text Window*: Will close the above pop-up automatically when a bake completes successfully.

 2. **Node Defaults:** Sets the default display state of some nodes.
 Here the initial filter settings of the :doc:`Objects </objects>` node can be set along with the default